z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 - proactiveness - keeping the project's tech stack and practises up-to-date
 - protectiveness - when working within a given domain, the engineer develops not only technical but also domain expertise.
 It is very much encouraged for engineers to protect the product they helped build by educating business people on what is actually possible and technically feasible.
-Otherwise "visionaries" may push the project to an inconsistent and unmaintainable state from a technology perspective.
+Otherwise, "visionaries" may push the project to an inconsistent and unmaintainable state from a technology perspective.
 - commitment - deadlines should be set with both engineers and stakeholders signing off on them.
 Once that is done it is up to the engineer to be proactive and transparent when it comes to voicing concerns with respect to timeline reevaluation.